boilingdata/boilingdata-dsa-sdk/README.md

 ## Boiling Apps

 APIs, applications, code, etc. can be integrated into [BoilingData](https://www.boilingdata.com/) as SQL Tables.
 We call these Boiling Apps.
-A Boiling App is a JSON formatted string that describes 1) required parameters and a 2) JS function template string.
+A Boiling App is a JSON file that describes 1) required parameters and contains a 2) JS function template string.

 That's all what is required.
 No compiling, no transpiling, no packaging.
 Just a JSON file.